AASHISHAG/asr-german/README.md

 ---------------------------------------

 One can also use the server through a very simple HTTP-based API.
 This allows to simply send audio via a PUT or POST request to http://server:port/client/dynamic/recognize and read the JSON ouput.
-Note that the JSON output is differently structured than the output of the websocket-based API.
-This interface is compatible to the one implemented by http://github.com/alumae/ruby-pocketsphinx-server.

-The HTTP API supports chunked transfer encoding which means that server can read and decode an audio stream before it is complete.
+*_NOTE: This will only transcribe a sample audio into JSON, not in Red Hen's data format._*

 Example:

 Send audio to server:

-     curl  -T test/data/english_test.wav  "http://localhost:8888/client/dynamic/recognize"
+     curl  -T path_to_audio "http://localhost:8888/client/dynamic/recognize"

 Output: